Child contact and Residence

 Why Adam Bernard Solicitors?

-- Our family department has numerous years of experience in handling matters related to child disputes and arrangement orders.
+- Our team of family lawyers and divorce solicitors has numerous years of experience in handling matters related to child disputes and arrangement orders.

 - Our experience has ensured that we have developed a sensitive approach to handling such cases that ensures your needs are at the forefront of our considerations and you feel supported throughout the whole process.